 The MCS certification is only offered to users who have the below-mentioned elements.

 The assessment of MCS installers is done against certain specific standards and the MCS 001 Standard.
-This will be done for the technology for which the installer has applied to be certified.
-A certification board will conduct the assessment to see if your renewable technology installation procedure follows the MCS standards.
+This will be done for the technology the installer has applied to be certified.
+A certification board will assess whether your renewable technology installation procedure follows the MCS standards.

-The assessment will further be based on the company’s policies, along with an inspection of their installation site.
-The agency themselves can nominate this installation site.
-Your choice of Certification Body will guide in this process.
+The assessment will further be based on the company’s policies and an inspection of their installation site.
+The agency itself can nominate this installation site.
+Your choice of Certification Body will guide you in this process.

-Please note that there are multiple Certification Bodies, and each has its prices and timescale for the assessment.
-It is always better to talk to a few Certification Bodies before making the final choice.
+Please note that there are multiple Certification Bodies, each with prices and timescale for the assessment.
+Talking to a few Certification Bodies before making the final choice is always better.

 Customer Care Standards

-Before you can finish the MCS assessment, you will need a consumer code approved by a Trading Standards Institute (TSI).
-For this, you can either join the Home Insulation & Energy Systems Quality Assured Contractors Scheme (HIES) or the Renewable Energy Consumer Code (RECC).
+Before finishing the MCS assessment, you will need a consumer code approved by a Trading Standards Institute (TSI).
+You can join the Home Insulation & Energy Systems Quality Assured Contractors Scheme (HIES) or the Renewable Energy Consumer Code (RECC).

-The Consumer Code offers principles for exceptional customer services and optimum protection.
+The Consumer Code offers principles for exceptional customer service and optimum protection.
 It is not just an obligation to the consumer law, but higher standards show the importance of consumers for the installer.

-Each individual belonging to the company will have to showcase their competence to ensure they follow the scheme’s requirements.
-This goes for the individuals working in different sectors such as installation, supply, and design.
+Each company member will have to showcase their competence to ensure they follow the scheme’s requirements.
+This goes for the individuals working in different sectors, such as installation, supply, and design.

 Each of the workmen associated with the microgeneration system will have to provide proof of their competence.

 MCS has detailed competency criteria that focus on the requirements to be fulfilled to certify for the scheme.
-Following this competency guidance is necessary for a company to ensure they succeed in getting the certification.
+A company must follow this competency guidance to ensure they succeed in getting the certification.